 This juicer from Bagotte has a less powerful motor than many of the other appliances on my list.
 This juicer operates at 400 watts, but that’s no bad thing.
 It means the juicer is quiet to operate, and it also creates very little oxidation.

 The blades have two-speed settings, starting from 12000 rotations per minute and eventually peaking at 18,000.
 It can cope with even the toughest of ingredients though, and unlike some cheap juicers, it won’t drip.

 Having said this, it’s best to clean this juicer – even if use the dishwasher – straight after use to prevent clogging.

 It isn’t the prettiest appliance on the list, looking more like a tea urn than a juicer.
 If you’re looking for performance over aesthetics though, this gives this juicer some serious consideration.
 It’s priced far below our $100 upper limit, comes with a two-year warranty, and is extremely user-friendly.

 - Fresh and tasty produce.

 - Beets and other tough vegetables.

 Yes, you read that right.
 FAMTOP is offering a masticated juicer for under $100.
 Surely this is too good to be true?

 I’m pleased to say that this is not the case.
-True, FAMTOP is not exactly renowned for their kitchen appliances.
+True, FAMTOP is not exactly renowned for its kitchen appliances.
 You’re more likely to see this company logo on your air conditioner.
 This is a sturdy introduction to the world of juicing, though.
 Available in white or gray, this is a sturdy little gadget.